-Building Information Modelling (BIM) has been around for a long time in the US, and in recent years it’s made its way into the mainstream building services industry here in the UK – but what is BIM?
-Why has it become so important to client and tendering practices within the sector, and how is it helping to advance digital engineering?
+Building Information Modelling (BIM) has been around for a long time, and in recent years it’s made its way into the mainstream building services industry – but what is BIM?
+Why has it become so important to client and tendering practices within the sector, and how has it helped to advance digital engineering?

-The UK Government has set four construction strategy targets for 2025, and BIM is expected to play an integral part in meeting those targets.
-The targets are:
+In 2011 the UK Government set out four construction strategy targets for 2025.
+BIM has played an integral part in meeting those targets.
+The targets were:

-Business Information Modelling bridges the gap between traditional 2 dimensional drawing and 3 dimensional modelling.
-Of course, 3D modelling has been around for a number of years and isn’t new to CAD, but BIM is different because it uses data sets to create a virtual mock-up of an entire project, including elevation drawings and other complex tasks.
+Business Information Modelling bridges the gap between traditional 2-dimensional drawing and 3-dimensional modelling.
+Of course, 3D modelling has been around for several years and isn’t new to CAD, but BIM is different because it uses data sets to create a virtual mock-up of an entire project, including elevation drawings and other complex tasks.

 What are the benefits of Business Information Modelling over traditional drawings?